 Table 1 gives examples of key stakeholder groups, their potential interest in evaluation, and key processes or decision-making points, and where it may be suitable to involve them.
-Use processes, such as stakeholder mapping (see Resources.
-Useful references), to identify and categorise stakeholders in line with their potential interests and roles within the evaluation.
+Use processes, such as stakeholder mapping, to identify and categorise stakeholders in line with their potential interests and roles within the evaluation.